xlloss/userboard-g2l/meta-userboard-g2l/recipes-bsp/flash-writer/README.md

 - Press the Reset button, and wait for the 'all succeeded. ' message from the `qspiFlash-writer-helper` .
 - Switch to the QSPI Boot mode, and press the Reset button.

-The programmed BL2 and u-boot shall display as the following:
+The programmed BL2 and u-boot should display as the following:

 ```bash
 => NOTICE:  BL2: v2.6(release):aed378638-dirty